Ouxsoft/LivingMarkup/README.md

 }
 ```

-Add `Partial` namespace to a LHTML processor and invoke `onRendor`.
+Add `Partial` namespace to a LHTML processor and `onRendor` to routine method calls.
 ```php
 use LivingMarkup\Factory\ProcessorFactory;